afnan004/alx-final-project/README.md

-A simple recipe web app where you can search meals, explore categories, and save your favorite recipes.
+A simple recipe website/app where you can search meals, explore categories, and save your favorite recipes.
 Built with React, styled with TailwindCSS, and powered by TheMealDB API
 .

 - Features